T-54/T-55 operators and variants: Self-propelled gun

 SU-122-54 (Ob'yekt 600) (Samokhodnaya Ustanovka) – Self-propelled 122 mm gun, based on the T-54A and sometimes known as IT-122.
-Between 1955 and 1957, 77 vehicles were built with minor differences between production lots (different commander's cupola etc.).
+Between 1955 and 1957, it is estimated between 77 and 95 vehicles were built.
+They had minor differences between production lots, such as a different commander's cupola.
 The SU-122-54 had a modified chassis, with small spaces between the first, second and fourth pair of wheels and a large gap between the third, similar to the T-62's; and a superstructure, built into the hull, housing the 122 mm D-49 L/48.4 gun for which the vehicle carries 35 rounds.
 The secondary armament consisted of two KPVT heavy machine guns, one mounted as an anti-aircraft machine gun near the commander's hatch and the other mounted coaxially with the main gun.
 The vehicle carried 600 rounds for the machine guns.
 The main gun has a fume extractor positioned right behind the muzzle brake, some vehicles did not have the fume extractor.
 Other variations included a different commander's cupola.